D0LBA3B/Our.Umbraco.CookieConsent/README.md

 A package for adding a fully configurable cookie consent banner to your Umbraco site, using the Orestbida/CookieConsent library.

-## Status

-🚧 This package is currently under development.
-The first release (v0.0.1) is planned for December 5th. 🚧

 ## Configuration

 1. **Access the Dashboard**